Kekūʻiapoiwa II: Biography

 After Kamehameha, Kekuʻiapoiwa bore a second son, Keliimaikai.
 A few years later, Keōua died in Hilo, and the family moved with Alapainui to an area near Kawaihae, where she married a chief of the Kona district (and her uncle) Kamanawa.

 She had one daughter, Piʻipiʻi Kalanikaulihiwakama, from this second husband, who would later become an important military ally of Kamehameha, who was both step son and cousin through several relationships.
-Piʻipiʻi became first the wife of Keholoikalani, the father of her son Kanihonui, and later she married Kaikioewa, who she had a daughter Kuwahine with.
+Piʻipiʻi became first the wife of Keholoikalani, the father of her son Kanihonui, and later she married Kaikioʻewa, who she had a daughter Kuwahine with.
+Kanihonui was killed by his uncle Kamehameha I in 1809 for sleeping with Queen Kaʻahumanu.